Texas Medicaid Definition

 What Defines “Assets”

-For married couples, as of 2019, the community spouse (the non-applicant spouse of an institutional Medicaid applicant or HCBS waiver applicant) can retain 50% of the couple’s joint assets, up to a maximum of $126,420, as the chart indicates above.
-However, if 50% of the couple’s joint assets is less than $25,284, the non-applicant spouse is entitled to 100% of the assets, up to $25,284.
+For married couples, as of 2020, the community spouse (the non-applicant spouse of an institutional Medicaid applicant or HCBS waiver applicant) can retain 50% of the couple’s joint assets, up to a maximum of $128,640, as the chart indicates above.
+However, if 50% of the couple’s joint assets is less than $25,728, the non-applicant spouse is entitled to 100% of the assets, up to $25,728.
 This, in Medicaid speak, is referred to as the Community Spouse Resource Allowance (CSRA).
+In order to avoid confusion, it is important to mention that this resource allowance does not extend to non-applicant spouses of those applying for regular Medicaid.

 Qualifying When Over the Limits